Andreas Richter Cultural Consulting Team

 Communications & Fundraising

 Since 2014, Andrea Kerner has developed communication and fundraising strategies for numerous projects on behalf of Andreas Richter Cultural Consulting, and is responsible for the company’s external communication activities.
 Most notably, she was Communications Director for the European Union Youth Orchestra’s project “EUYO in Berlin – Meeting History, Creating the Future” and the campaign “#crowdfundingradialenacht”.
 Following several years as a theater dramaturge, she moved to the field of music in 2005, managing the international external communications of the Mahler Chamber Orchestra for the following five years.
-Since 2010, Andrea Kerner has been a self-employed public relations and fundraising advisor in charge of press relations for a number of clients represented by the agency “maren borchers・for artists” (including the opening phase of the interdisciplinary music project Haydn2032, the German press relations of the Budapest Festival Orchestra, and various cultural projects for BASF).
+Between 2010 and 2017, Andrea Kerner has been a self-employed public relations and fundraising advisor in charge of press relations for a number of clients represented by the agency “maren borchers・for artists” (including the opening phase of the interdisciplinary music project Haydn2032, the German press relations of the Budapest Festival Orchestra, and various cultural projects for BASF).
 She regularly writes for “Das Orchester” and “Oper!
 Das Magazin”.
 She also engages in volunteer work for the multicultural music project “Wir Kinder vom Kleistpark”.

 Julia graduated from Sheffield University in 2003 with a BMus degree and a Masters in Arts and Heritage Management in January 2005.
 Before joining Andreas Richter Cultural Consulting in June 2017, Julia worked at Intermusica for nine years touring and selling major projects to Asia, the US and Europe.
 Notable orchestras Julia toured and managed during her tenure at Intermusica included highly acclaimed ensembles such as Freiburger Barockorchester, Gewandhausorchester Leipzig with Riccardo Chailly, Mariinsky Orchestra with Valery Gergiev, Budapest Festival Orchestra with Iván Fischer and Oslo Philharmonic with Vasily Petrenko along with numerous other chamber and baroque groups.
 When not touring, Julia loves going to see baroque opera, and is a keen viola player who enjoys playing when she can.